 The budgeted line item for licenses, memberships, dues, and fees including the annual fees for the databases used to track client, donor, and volunteer data.
 It also includes annual membership and dues costs (i.e. Chamber memberships, MN Council of Nonprofits membership, etc...), and the portal administration fees and merchant service fees associated with credit card transactions.
+We are seeing a \$9000 increase with our client data base due to user needs.

-Payroll, Taxes, and Benefits - Increasing by 13.4% (per October 2023 projection)
+Payroll, Taxes, and Benefits - Increasing by 15.8% (per October 2023 projection)

-- Current staff levels support H4Y operations at the Drop-In Center, Hope Place, and our administrative team.
-The organization has fully implemented fiscal policies and procedures, updated staff practices and protocol, and managed through 2023 structure and staff changes. - H4Y currently employs twenty individuals supporting the operation with continued plans to annually engage two three unpaid interns. - H4Y leadership is reviewing necessary benefit enhancements and talent retention strategies to retain talented people and attract the needed competencies to help the organization thrive. - Includes moving Marketing and Special Event Coordinator from 32 to 40 hours weekly. - Includes a promotion of the DIC Coordinator to DIC Supervisor in July, 2024 - A general 3% increase across the board as well as salary adjustments exceeding 3% where role function required increased pay (per MACC recommendation) or merit increases were justified. - 3% Retirement Match is in budget
+- Current staff levels support H4Y operations at the Anoka HOPE 4 Youth Center, HOPE Place, and our administrative team.
+The organization has fully implemented fiscal policies and procedures, updated staff practices and protocol, and managed through 2024 structure and staff changes. - H4Y currently employs twenty-two individuals supporting the operation with continued plans to annually engage three unpaid interns. - H4Y leadership is reviewing necessary benefit enhancements and talent retention strategies to retain talented people and attract the needed competencies to help the organization thrive. - A general 3% increase across the board as well as salary adjustments exceeding 3% where role function required increased pay (per MACC recommendation) or merit increases were justified. - 3% Retirement Match is in budget